Generic name: daptomycin [ DAP-to-my-sin ]

 simvastatin (Zocor, Simcor, Vytorin);

 This list is not complete.
-Other drugs may interact with daptomycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Cubicin RF, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Cubicin RF (daptomycin)